Adam-Michael-Smith/About-Me/About.md

 - 👋 Hi, I’m Adam!
-- 👀 I’m interested in collaborating to explore new depths of learning the science behind the makings of digital procedures.
+- 👀 A passion for problem solving and implementing creative strategies to boost UX.
-- 🌱 I’m currently learning HTML,CSS,Nose.JS, JS.
+- 🌱 I’m currently learning HTML,CSS,Node.JS, and Vanilla.
-- 💞️ I’m looking to collaborate on all projects!
+- 💞️ I’m looking to collaborate on projects.
+UK.
+Please get in touch.